2009 Atlantic hurricane season: Hurricane Bill

-As Ana regenerated into a tropical depression, a new tropical depression developed early on August 15 southwest of the Cape Verde Islands.
+On August 15, Tropical Depression Three formed.
 Light wind shear and warm waters allowed the depression to steadily intensify, becoming Tropical Storm Bill later that day.
 By August 17, Bill attained hurricane-status about midway between the Cape Verde Islands and the Lesser Antilles.
 Eventually the hurricane attained its peak intensity as a Category 4 storm roughly 345 mi east-northeast of the Leeward Islands.
 The storm attained maximum winds of 130 mph, the highest of any storm during the season, before weakening slightly as it turned north.
 The large storm passed roughly 175 mi west of Bermuda as a Category 2 hurricane.
 Further weakening took place as Bill brushed the southern coast of Nova Scotia the following day.
 Shortly before making landfall in Newfoundland, Bill weakened to a tropical storm and accelerated.
 The storm eventually transitioned into an extratropical cyclone after moving over the north Atlantic before being absorbed by a larger non-tropical low on August 24.

 Two people were killed by the storm's large swells—one in Maine and another in Florida.
 The hurricane came close enough to warrant tropical cyclone watches and warnings in both the US and Canada.
 Bill was one of three tropical storms active on August 16.
 Large, life-threatening swells produced by the storm impacted north-facing coastlines of Puerto Rico and Hispaniola as Hurricane Bill approached Bermuda.
 Along the coasts of North Carolina, waves averaging 10 ft in height impacted beaches.
 On Long Island, beach damage was severe; in some areas the damage was worse than Hurricane Gloria in 1985.
 In New York, severe beach erosion caused by the storm resulted in over $35.5 million in losses.